Soldiamond/zero_day/zero_day/README.md

-This file is mandatory in projects
+This file is madatory in projectsThis file is madatory in projects